 This can be attributed to four primary reasons:

-Speak to our Donor & Stewardship Team to learn more about the benefits of a donor advised fund, and jump start the fund process and your philanthropy to receive optimal tax benefits.
+Speak to our Development & Stewardship Team to learn more about the benefits of a donor-advised fund, and jump start the fund process and your philanthropy to receive optimal tax benefits.